solhong/AI_NLP_projects/adgenerator.md

 # Make attractive AD transcripts for your product
 It takes a lot of time to think of appealing advertisement transcripts.
-To save your time, I made a NLP model that writes advertisement transcripts about your product.
+To save your time, I made NLP model that writes advertisement transcripts about your product.
 I used [Teachable NLP](https://ainize.ai/teachable-nlp) to make my own NLP model.

 ### Try Ad transcript generator model: [link](https://kubecon-tabtab-ainize-team.endpoint.ainize.ai/?modelUrl=https://train-m7vw4m8hinqgzra7s7wr-gpt2-train-teachable-ainize.endpoint.ainize.ai/predictions/gpt-2-en-small-finetune&text=Type%20a%20category%20of%20your%20product)

-# Data perparation
+# Data preparation

 To prepare the advertisement transcripts dataset, I looked up the word, 'Advertisement', at the data section in Kaggle.
 Thankfully, I found the data that I need.: ' **Advertisement Transcripts from Various Industries.** ' ([link](https://www.kaggle.com/kevinhartman0/advertisement-transcripts-from-various-industries?select=Advertisement_Transcripts_deduped_edited.xlsx))